glk1001/glk1001.github.io/README.md

 with 'spotty' to do audio streaming.
 It's been tested on Ubuntu 24.04, Windows 11, Android 9 (Fire TV Cube),and some other Arm devices.
 Not on Mac.

+NEW in 1.3.11: Fixed get all albums option for artist.
+Now gets only albums.
+Spotify recently made an API change that caused get albums to get all albums and all 'appears on' tracks.
+Get singles and get everything for artist options also added.

 NEW in 1.3.10: Removed 'user/password' authentication (Spotify removed this mode.)
 Replaced with zeroconf authentication.

-**NOTE:** Version 1.3.10 is the only version that will now work with the changed Spotify authentication requirements.
+**NOTE:** Version 1.3.10+ is the only version that will now work with the changed Spotify authentication requirements.

 NOTE: Will not work on Android 10+ - Google changed permissions making it very difficult for apps to execute binaries.